 |Course Title||Life Challenge|

 This is a course for those who have learning difficulties and/or disabilities.
-This is an ideal course for you if you wish to further develop your skills in independent living at home and in the community.
+It is for those who wish to further develop their skills in independent living at home and in the community.
 To develop these skills, you will engage in community projects, access travel training where applicable and participate in a residential.
-Please note that because of national educational developments, a similar programme of study may replace this course.

 Life Challenge offers opportunities to take part in fundraising activities and work in the Smart Shop.
 Further progression can lead to additional courses that focus on employment including Workability, Pre-Internship and Supported Internship.

 Entry is subject to interview and a school/college reference, an EHCP (if applicable), initial assessments and you must be working at Entry Level.
 You should be interested in gaining independent living skills.
 Curriculum is tailored around the student group and individual outcomes.